mmattel/Antora-Asciidoc-Extensions/antora/sitemap cleanup/README.md

       printcontent: false
       enabled: true
    ```
 3. Set `enabled` to `false` to skip the extension if not used.
-Sitemapdata will be kept as Antora creates it.8
+Sitemap data will be kept as Antora created it.

 ## Check the Result